OlgAbak/my-first-project/README.md

-# my-first-project
+# About my first project on GitHub
-This is my first project on GitHub
+### I am studing Responsive Web Design on Free Code Camp and these are my certification projects.